A side effect of cancer is often pain which can further diminish a patients quality of life and ability to function.

-We will work closely with you to ensure that you are receiving the best line of care that targets your individual needs and continue to monitor your progression to adjust treatments as needed.
+We will work closely with you to throughout the treatment process to ensure that you receive comprehensive and compassionate care that targets your individual needs.

 Dr. Roa is such an amazing doctor!
 During my first visit he never tried to rush through my appt., he genuinely listened to all my concerns and then took his time to explain to me in detail all his recommendations and how they would help me.

 In the 3 years as a patient of Dr. Rao, it is my opinion that he is a phenomenal and extraordinary doctor.
 He keeps up to date with the latest treatment options, will sacrifice time no matter how many are in the waiting room to listen and explain.
 Dr. Rao has treated multiple patients with rare illnesses, and shows more empathy than any Dr. I’ve met.

 I have now been with Dr. Rao for 13 years.
 He is the most caring Doctor I have ever been to!
 Dr. Rao makes you feel very comfortable at all times.
 I would not want to go to any other Doctor...
 I go to the Hagerstown location, everyone is very nice

 The entire staff from the folks at the front desk to the Nurse, to the Physicians Assistant to the scribe that records the visit for the doctor - (great idea so the Doctor can focus on the patient!!!)

 - NVA F.

 Completely the best care you could want the staff is so pleasant and caring and the doctors have true heart for healing, love being a patient here would give 10 stars if I could & absolutely the most caring during my procedure with Dr B

 Always friendly, courteous, and efficient service.
 From the ladies, who work the front desk, to the nurses and the doctors.
 I've always had a good experience with the Harrisonburg office in Virginia.